HTTPX Client

 .vedro/artifacts

-directory. -
+. -

-Generate the OpenAPI Specification:
+Generate the spec

 $ vedro_httpx .vedro/artifacts